Where will it stop? The overwhelming, ever-expanding Democratic field

 WASHINGTON — Democrats are on pace to have the largest presidential primary field in campaign history and its growth shows no sign of slowing.

 It's difficult to make precise comparisons, since analysts debate about who counts as a "major" candidate.
-But without a doubt, the 2020 crowd is on par and likely to exceed the biggest presidential fields of all time, including the 2016 Republicans, which had at least 17 candidates, and the 1976 Democratic field, which had 16.
+But without a doubt, the 2020 crowd is on par to exceed the biggest presidential fields of all time, including the 2016 Republicans one, which had at least 17 candidates, and the 1976 Democratic field, which had 16.

 So what are Democrats to do with so many choices?